delan/www.azabani.com/drafts/spelling-grammar-2.md

 Adding to our initial support for ::{spelling,grammar}-error, we’ve since landed the same for the new {spelling,grammar}-error decoration types.
 So far, both are mostly only supported in style, not in paint; while the cascade and other style calculations will understand them, they aren’t very useful yet.

-We’ve also made it possible to change the color of native squiggly lines by setting text-decoration-color on either of the new pseudo-elements.
+We’ve also made it possible to change the color of native squiggly lines by setting ‘text-decoration-color’ on either of the new pseudo-elements.
 This feature, and the features above, are also behind a flag:

 <figure><div class="scroll" markdown="1">